dduan/duan.ca/articles/2026/01/24/idle-coding.md

 It goes like this:

-Set up an infinite loop so the coding agent:
+Set up an infinite loop so the coding agent that...

 1. has a clear guard for correctness (unit tests)
 2. has an objectively measurable, pass/fail outcome (performance benchmarks)